 Always trust your instincts.
 If something doesn’t seem right, seek out an urgent care that has a good reputation and is certified by the Urgent Care Association of America, but know when to seek out emergency medical attention, too.
 In the sponsored section of the June 2015 issue of Metro Parent, Children’s Hospital of Michigan takes us inside their emergency department, for example.

-This article was originally reported in July 2014.
+This article was originally reported in July 2014 and is updated regularly.